nownabe/nownabe/RESUME.md

 **May 2016 to July 2017**

-* Launched a new product as a tech lead of backend apps, designing and implementing backend applications with Go and Kubernetes to provide a RESTful API for a single page application.
-Worked closely with the frontend app team, the designer team and the product team, and common language in these teams was English.
+* Launched a new product as a tech lead of backend apps, designing the architecture and implementing backend applications with Go and Kubernetes to provide a RESTful API for a single page application.
+Worked closely with the frontend, the designer, and the product team; the common language in these teams was English.
 * Architected applications, directed the tech team, improved EngProd, and educated junior developers as a tech lead.
-* Optimized backend applications written in Ruby, for example, I made copying projects of a product twice faster avoiding a lot of N+1 queries.
+* Optimized backend applications written with Ruby on Rails and MongoDB; for example, I made copying projects of a product twice faster by avoiding a lot of N+1 queries.

 ### Software Engineer // [IDC Frontier Inc.](https://www.idcf.jp/en/company/)

 **April 2013 to April 2016**

+* Launched '[load balancer as a service](https://www.idcf.jp/cloud/ilb/)' in [IDCF Cloud](https://www.idcf.jp/en/cloud/) (Japanese domestic public cloud).
+I designed the whole architecture that scaled based on each component and implemented them with Ruby, RabbitMQ, Percona XtraDB Cluster, Influx DB, and HA proxy.
+  * Developed an asynchronous, idempotent job worker framework, and I built two applications with it.
+The provisioning worker configured and operated LB instances, networks, and other infrastructure in idempotent ways.
+Another application tested the capabilities of self-healing by injecting failures into infrastructure components.
+  * Built other components too; Agents were embedded in LB instances to operate and configure them, subscribing to command queues.
+Metrics Collectors embedded in LB instances collected metrics like traffic and CPU usage.
+Aggregator aggregates metrics to trigger automatic operations such as recovering from failure and charging users for traffic.

 * Launched '[<ins>load balancer as a service</ins>](https://www.idcf.jp/cloud/ilb/)' in [<ins>IDCF Cloud</ins>](https://www.idcf.jp/en/cloud/) (Japanese domestic public cloud).
-I designed the whole architecture that scaled based on each component, and implemented them with Ruby, RabbitMQ, Percona XtraDB Cluster, Influx DB and HA proxy.
-Asynchronous workers, which were designed as idempotent, provisioned LB instances, networks and any other infrastructure.
+I designed the whole architecture that scaled based on each component and implemented them with Ruby, RabbitMQ, Percona XtraDB Cluster, Influx DB, and HA proxy.
+Asynchronous workers, which were designed as idempotent, provisioned LB instances, networks, and any other infrastructure.
 I developed an async job worker framework for it to operate infrastructure in idempotent ways.
 As well as developing workers, I tested capabilities of self-healing by injecting failures with this framework.
 Agents were embedded in LB instances to operate and configure them, subscribing command queues.
 Metrics collectors embedded in LB instances collected metrics like traffic and CPU usage.
 Aggregator aggregates metrics to trigger automatic operations such as recovering from failure, and to charge users for traffic.
 * Published API clients for cloud services as open-source software on GitHub.
 * Collaborated with international teams in the US and India.
-* Communicated with internal teams and stakeholders to integrate applications, infrastructure, security, network and operations, and to get agreements of business requirements.
+* Communicated with internal teams and stakeholders to integrate applications, infrastructure, security, network, and operations and to get agreements on business requirements.

 ## Education